alastair87-cyf/fundamentals-course/lessons/lesson-2.md

 ## Effective Communication \(1 Hour\)

 Working remotely \(online\) is different from working together face to face.
 We will look at how communication works online and get some tips on how to be more effective on this course.

+This session will be guided by visiting volunteers from Capgemini.

 ## Coursework In Perspective \(20 minutes\)